MeshTailor: Cutting Seams via Generative Mesh Traversal: Experimental Results

 \subsection{Evaluation Protocol and Metrics}

-UV seams affect both parameterization distortion and the usability of the resulting charts.
-For evaluation, after seam generation, our method flattens each chart into the UV domain using ABF++~\cite{ABFpp}.
-We evaluate along four complementary axes: (i) \textit{Distortion}, following the PartUV~\cite{partuv}, including \textbf{overall (area) distortion} aggregated from triangle-wise area stretch over the atlas, and \textbf{angular distortion} measuring conformality; (ii) \textit{UV island quality}, measured by \textbf{compactness} $4\pi\,\mathrm{area}/\mathrm{perimeter}^2$ and \textbf{convexity} $\mathrm{area}/\mathrm{area}(\mathrm{convex\ hull})$; (iii) \textit{Seam properties}, including \textbf{normalized seam length} (total seam length divided by 3D surface area) and \textbf{boundary smoothness/jaggedness} of UV chart outlines, computed as the mean discrete curvature proxy $\kappa_i=\|\mathbf{p}_{i-1}-2\mathbf{p}_i+\mathbf{p}_{i+1}\|_2$ on uniformly resampled UV boundary loops (lower is smoother); and (iv) \textit{Structural complexity}, measured by the \textbf{number of charts} (UV islands).
-See Supplemental Material Sec.~\ref{sec:supp_metrics} for implementation details.
+After seam generation, we flatten each chart using ABF++~\cite{ABFpp}.
+We evaluate along four complementary axes: (i) \textit{Distortion}, following PartUV~\cite{partuv}, including overall (area) distortion aggregated from triangle-wise area stretch over the atlas, and angle preservation (higher is more conformal); (ii) \textit{UV island quality}, measured by compactness $4\pi\,\mathrm{area}/\mathrm{perimeter}^2$ and convexity $\mathrm{area}/\mathrm{area}(\mathrm{convex\ hull})$; (iii) \textit{Seam properties}, including normalized seam length (per 3D area) and boundary jaggedness of UV chart outlines, computed via a discrete curvature proxy on resampled UV boundary loops (lower is smoother); and (iv) \textit{Structural complexity}, measured by the number of charts (UV islands).
+Full definitions, including the discrete curvature proxy for jaggedness, are provided in Supplemental Material~\ref{sec:supp_metrics}.